ML Engineer

 How to Solve It:

-Monitor Your Usage: Regularly check your OpenAI account dashboard for API usage statistics.
+Firstly, monitor Your Usage: Regularly check your OpenAI account dashboard for API usage statistics.
 This helps you stay informed about your remaining quota and avoid surprises.

-Optimize API Calls: Ensure that each API request is necessary.
+Secondly, Optimise API Calls: Ensure that each API request is necessary.
 For example, if you're generating multiple responses, batch them into a single call when possible.

-Upgrade to a Paid Plan: If you frequently hit quota limits, consider upgrading to a higher-tier plan that suits your usage needs.
+Thirdly, upgrade to a Paid Plan: If you frequently hit quota limits, consider upgrading to a higher-tier plan that suits your usage needs.
 OpenAI offers flexible plans for different levels of consumption.

 Documentation and Troubleshooting Resources